 Custodial Credit Risk: Custodial credit risk related to investments is the risk that, in the event of a failure of a counterparty to a transaction, the University will not be able to recover the value of investment or collateral securities that are in possession of an outside party.
-The University's separately-held investment securities are registered in the name of the University.
+The University's separately-held investment securities are registered in the name of the University, and the University does not participate in any securities lending programs through its custodial bank.
 Investment securities underlying the University's investment in shares of external investment pools or funds are in custody at those entities.
 The shares owned in these external investment pools are registered in the name of the University.
 The University does not have a formal policy for custodial credit risk.